-defining the internal control framework and the rules for delegating responsibility;

-- setting targets for each business, corporate department and subsidiary, and providing the resources for these targets to be met: - supervising the implementation of the control procedures that help achieve the targets it has set; - assessing the risks specific to each project submitted to the Executive Committee; and - carrying out a review (annually and as deemed necessary) of the Group's major risks, based on the work of the Risk Review Committee and its risk mapping presentation.
+- defining the internal control framework and the rules for delegating responsibility; - setting targets for each business, corporate department and subsidiary, and providing the resources for these targets to be met; - supervising the implementation of the control procedures that help achieve the targets it has set; - assessing the risks specific to each project submitted to the Executive Committee; and - carrying out a review (annually and as deemed necessary) of Arkema's major risks, based on the work of the Risk Review Committee and its risk mapping presentation.
 The Executive Committee relies on the Internal Audit and Internal Control department and the expertise of all its own members to help in its implementation and operation.

-Each member of the Executive Committee is responsible for ensuring that the Internal Control Framework's Group-wide rules and principles are observed in the entities and, in particular, the businesses that he or she supervises.
+Each member of the Executive Committee is responsible for ensuring that the Internal Control Framework's Group-wide rules and principles (as described in section 1.7.1.3 of this document) are observed in the entities and, in particular, the businesses that he or she supervises.